-Facility and purpose Normal operations Compressor stations move natural gas through the pipeline at a consistent pressure.
+Facility and purpose

+Compressor stations move natural gas through the pipeline at a consistent pressure.

+Normal operations

 Each station has built-in safety features that detect problems and automatically shut down equipment.
-During normal operations, no significant odors should be detected.
-Metering stations measure, and valve sites control, the flow of products through the pipeline.
+During normal operations. no significant odors should be detected.

+Metering stations measure and valve sites control the flow of products through the pipeline.

 No significant odors should be detected during normal operations.

 Natural gas storage helps balance supply and demand for natural gas.
 During periods when the need for natural gas is not as high, natural gas supplies are stored.
-When consumer demand increases, the supplies are put back into the interstate pipeline Each facility has built-in safety features that detect problems and automatically shut down equipment.
+When consumer demand increases, the supplies are put back into the interstate pipeline network for delivery.

+Each facility has built-in safety features that detect problems and automatically shut down equipment.
 During normal operations, no significant odors should be detected.

-Know what's near you